 - In the Moodle Gradebook for the course, create a grade item for the uploaded grades to sit in if one does not already exist.

-- Export the Gradebook, selecting the grade item you just created.
+- Export the Gradebook of the grade item you just created.

 - Open the downloaded Excel file and add the grades in the appropriate column.
-If you wish, you can create an additional column for comments—in row 1, add the column heading Comments.
+You can also add some feedback into the Feedback column.

-- Save the file as type CSV (Comma delimited).
+- Save the Excel file as type a CSV file.

-- In Moodle, in the Gradebook for the course, in the Settings block select Import > CSV file.
+- In Moodle, in the Gradebook setup page, in the Settings block select Grade administration > Import > CSV file.

 - In the Import file page, either drag and drop a file into the File box or click Choose a file and upload a file using the File picker.
 Then:

-- At Encoding, select the first Windows option in the drop-down list.
+- At Encoding, select the first option in the drop-down list.

 - At Separator, select Comma, if necessary.